angelrob-1/analytics-content-search-model/README.md

 Used to create:

-- Previous Month Clicks
+- Previous Period Clicks
-- Month-over-Month Growth %
+- Growth Percentage

 ---